 Few Heart Attack Survivors Get Recommended Physical Activity

-NEW YORK, NY (March 1, 2017)—Only 16 percent of heart attack survivors get the recommended amount of physical activity in the weeks after hospitalization, according to a study by researchers at Columbia University Medical Center (CUMC) and NewYork-Presbyterian.
+NEW YORK, NY (March 1, 2017)—Only 16 percent of heart attack survivors get the recommended amount of physical activity in the weeks after hospitalization, according to a study by researchers at Columbia University Irving Medical Center (CUIMC) and NewYork-Presbyterian.

 The study was published online earlier this week in the Journal of the American College of Cardiology.